-This will be a concern for owner Tilman Fertitta since Hardin has been a mainstay at the Rockets during the last 8 seasons.
-The Rockets have been trying to build a team around Hardin and win an NBA Championship during the last 8 seasons but have continuously fallen short.
+This will be a concern for owner Tilman Fertitta since Harden has been a mainstay at the Rockets during the last 8 seasons.
+The Rockets have been trying to build a team around Harden and win an NBA Championship during the last 8 seasons but have continuously fallen short.

 The Rockets management are looking to make more changes and become a bigger force during the next season.
 Those changes are concerning to both Harden and Westbrook who joined the Rockets last summer.
 Rockets management consulted these two All-Stars before hiring Stephen Silas and got their okay before bringing him on board.

-Whoever they decide to go after needs to gel well with Hardin and Westbrook or one or both of these players could pursue free agency.
+Whoever they decide to go after needs to gel well with Harden and Westbrook or one or both of these players could pursue free agency.

-James Hardin has said in the past that he hopes he can finish his career with the Houston Rockets.
+James Harden has said in the past that he hopes he can finish his career with the Houston Rockets.
 The 31 year old was named the Most Valuable Player (MVP) in the league in 2017-2018 and has been nominated for the award on six different occasions.
-Hardin has another three seasons with the Rockets on a $131.5 million contract.
+Harden has another three seasons with the Rockets on a $131.5 million contract.